Liberal Democratic Party (Japan): 1960s to 1990s

 For the majority of the 1960s, the LDP (and Japan) were led by Eisaku Satō, beginning with the hosting of the 1964 Summer Olympics in Tokyo, and ending in 1972 with Japanese neutrality in the Vietnam War and with the beginning of the Japanese asset price bubble.
 By the end of the 1970s, the LDP went into its decline, where even though it held the reins of government many scandals plagued the party, while the opposition (now joined with the Kōmeitō (1962–1998)) gained momentum.

 In 1976, in the wake of the Lockheed bribery scandals, a handful of younger LDP Diet members broke away and established their own party, the New Liberal Club (Shin Jiyu Kurabu).
 A decade later, however, it was reabsorbed by the LDP.

 By the late 1970s, the Japan Socialist Party, the Japanese Communist Party, and the Komeito along with the international community used major pressure to have Japan switch diplomatic ties from Taiwan (Republic of China) to the People's Republic of China.

-In 1983, the LDP was a founding member of the International Democrat Union.
+In 1983, the LDP was a founding member of the International Democracy Union.

 The LDP managed to consistently win elections for over three decades, and the LDP's decades in power allowed it to establish a highly stable process of policy formation.
 This process would not have been possible if other parties had secured parliamentary majorities.
 LDP strength was based on an enduring, although not unchallenged, coalition of big business, small business, agriculture, professional groups, and other interests.
 Elite bureaucrats collaborated closely with the party and interest groups in drafting and implementing policy.
 In a sense, the party's success was a result not of its internal strength but of its weakness.
 It lacked a strong, nationwide organization or consistent ideology with which to attract voters.
 Its leaders were rarely decisive, charismatic, or popular.
 But it functioned efficiently as a locus for matching interest group money and votes with bureaucratic power and expertise.
 This arrangement resulted in corruption, but the party could claim credit for helping to create economic growth and a stable, middle-class Japan.

-Despite winning the 1986 general election by a landslide, by the end of 1980s, the LDP started to suffer setbacks in elections due to unpopular policies on trade liberalisation and tax, as well as a scandal involving their leader Sōsuke Uno and the Recruit scandal.
+Despite winning the 1986 general election by a landslide, by the end of the 1980s, the LDP started to suffer setbacks in elections due to unpopular policies on trade liberalisation and tax, as well as a scandal involving their leader Sōsuke Uno and the Recruit scandal.
 The party lost its majority in the House of Councillors for the first time in 34 years in the 1989 election.